-Contact Schmidt Law Firm (Free Case Analysis)
+Contact Schmidt Law Firm (Schedule a Case Analysis)

 In addition to having to spend time imprisoned, convicted DUI motorists commonly have to perform community service hours and go through substance abuse counseling.
 They also have to install ignition interlocks in their vehicles for 18 to 36 months and pay for these devices out of their own pockets.
 In some cases, people lose the right to drive after drinking even if they’re under the BAC limit.